goland10/WikiJS_on_ECS/README.md

 3. Data Tier: A PostgreSQL instance in private subnets stores application data.

 Monitoring & Connectivity

 - CloudWatch Logs capture application and system output.

 - VPC Endpoints (Interface and Gateway) allow the private ECS tasks to communicate with S3, ECR, and Secrets Manager without a NAT Gateway, **reducing costs and increasing security**.

 ## Prerequisites
 Before deploying this infrastructure, ensure you have the following:

 - Terraform CLI.

 - AWS CLI configured with appropriate credentials.

-- An S3 Bucket containing a wikijs.env file for application runtime configuration.
+- S3 Bucket for Terraform backends and for application environmet file (wikijs.env).
 [Instructions here](./docs/prerequisites.md)

 - A Wiki.js Docker image pushed to an ECR repository.
 [Instructions here](./docs/prerequisites.md)

 ## Deployment instructions